 - end_cb, is that callback, the one executed when the conversion is completed and, in case of a circular buffer, on half buffer.

 - error_cb, which is a callback triggered on ADC hardware error.

 The other fields are instead hardware dependent and thus can change between different version of the ADC driver.
-Basically these fields represent the value of some ADC registers.
-Some of them can be ignored in most of the scenario and left to zero, others requires close attention:
+Basically, these fields represent the value of some ADC registers.
+Some of them can be ignored in most of the scenario and left to zero, others require close attention:

 - cr1, cr2, … crx are the control registers.
 The driver configures them partially but we can use them to change some configuration like ADC resolution, data alignment or trigger source.